isabella232/PowerBI/README.md

 To get started you need to first create `[Documents]\Power BI Desktop\Custom Connectors` directory.

-After that download the latest version of the [eWay-CRM Data Source](https://github.com/eway-crm/PowerBI/releases/latest/download/eWay-CRM.mez).
+After that download the latest version of the [eWay-CRM Data Source](https://github.com/eway-crm/PowerBI/releases/latest/download/eWay-CRM.mez) into `[Documents]\Power BI Desktop\Custom Connectors` directory.

 As soon as you start PowerBI Desktop you will notice a warning about **Uncertified Connectors**.